joshgivens/joshgivens.github.io/_pages/cv.md

 Achievements & Awards
 ======
-* 2021 - Received the James Duthie prize awarded to one final year student who has shown outstanding ability in Statistics (£150.)
+* 2021 - Received the James Duthie prize awarded to one final year student who has shown outstanding ability in Statistics (£100 cash prize.)
-* 2021 - Awarded excellent final year Masters project for my work on Hybrid Graphical Models.
+* 2021 - One of six final year MMath students to receive a commendation for my final year project on Hybrid Graphical Models.
 * 2017 - Received the Chapman and Hall prize, awarded to one 2nd year student who has shown outstanding ability in Statistics (£150 book voucher.)